 As mentioned earlier, you can continue configuring the connection by clicking the “Configure Sync” button.

 But in case you don’t want to do it immediately, you can come back and configure it later.
-For this, go to the “Connections” tab on the left side menu and you will see your latest connection with the status shown as “Active”.
+For this, go to the “Connections” tab on the left side menu, and you will see your latest connection with the status shown as “Active”.

 I am showing this on the Zendesk side, but you can also do the same thing on the Salesforce instance.
-Exalate has a uniform UI so it won’t be a problem.
+Exalate has a uniform UI, so it won’t be a problem.

 Right in front of the connection name, you can see an edit connection icon.
 Click that to begin your configuration.
 With the help of the three dots, you can either activate or deactivate your connection or even delete it if you don’t require it anymore.